pratikbarjatya/preceive-batch/preceive-cli/src/markdown/commandline.md

 		 e.g. preceive-cli -output results.json -document-analysis file1 file2 file3

 	-output
-		The file to which the responses will be saved.
+		The file to which the responses from TheySay's PreCeive REST API will be saved.
 		Use the suffix `json.gz` to gzip the output file.

 	-max-records-per-file
-		Maximum number of records to write to an individual file. (< 0 is unlimited)
+		The maximum number of response objects to write to an individual output file.
+		For an unlimited number, use a negative value (< 0).